andrasq/node-qpubs/Pubsub.md

 accumulate will be delivered after the next `subscribe` call.
 To cancel the subscription the `delete` option must be set to `true`.
 The `callback` is called once the listener has been removed, or on error.

+Options:
+- `delete` cancel the subscription, discard all its undelivered messages, destroy its message queue.
+  Default `false`.
+The discarded messages are lost.

 ### sub.createSubscription( topic, subId, [options,] callback(err) )